mild-blue/txmatching/devops/compose/README.md

 ## Base Setup

+1. Create a folder on server.
-1. Create `.env` file based on `.env.template` file and set proper variables.
+1. Create `.env` in folder file based on `.env.template` file and set proper variables.
-1. Copy `redeploy-backend.sh` file and set `GIT_TOKEN` variable in this file.
+1. Copy `redeploy-backend.sh` file into folder and set `GIT_TOKEN` variable in this file.
-1. Copy `docker-compose.yml` file.
+1. Copy `docker-compose.yml` file into folder.

 ## Start All
-1. For the first time, just get proper latest Git tag and call `BACKEND_TAG=LATEST_TAG_VALUE docker-compose -f docker-compose.yml up -d`
+1. For the first time, just get proper latest Git tag and call `BACKEND_TAG="LATEST_TAG_VALUE" docker-compose -f docker-compose.yml up -d`

 ## Redeploy Backend
 1. Run `. ./redeploy-backend.sh` - proper backend version will be set automatically from the latest Git repository tag.